The Complete Guide to Trade Area Analysis

 Other traditional techniques include “gravity modeling,” which seeks to predict customer behavior by considering additional factors like the attractiveness of different shopping districts.
 Focus groups, credit card data and even license plate information have all been used to try and more precisely estimate actual trade areas.

 But in the age of mobile phones, many of these methods have become outdated.
-Today, the best way of determining a trade area is by using location analytics – anonymized, aggregated location data, which shows how people move and where they come from.
+Today, the best way of determining a trade area is by using location analytics – aggregated, statistical information about physical locations – that shows how people move and where they come from.
 Whereas in the past, professionals had to use rough estimates to determine how far one might be expected to travel, say, to a grocery store, foot traffic analytics allows one to precisely determine where a specific venue’s customers come from.

 By combining visit metrics with other data sets like census figures, retailers, local governments, and others can easily analyze the actual trade areas of both their planned venues and of potential competitors.
 In addition to more granular information about a business’ potential customer base, foot traffic data can provide deeper insights into the competition, by revealing cross shopping patterns and visitor journeys.